tamaricoh/Fullstack-course-project-2/README.md

 1. Create a React App on your VSC.
    Then, add those files to the app.
-2. Download to your app two moudles -
+2. Download to your app two modules -

    - react-router-dom
    - react-redux